New York Roads - NY 17/I-86 - East of Binghamton

 Westbound between those, including the only button copy sign in that run left as of winter 2006.

 Eastbound button copy still around in 2008.
+Click the last photo to see it lit up at night.

 There was more button copy in the 1970's.
 These Michael Summa photos were taken westbound in 1976 and 1974, respectively.

 To show how far signage has come (or fallen) since then, these are WB modern day photos.
-The I-86 milemarkers will eventually be correct, but they don't belong on the road until the conversion in a few years.
+The I-86 milemarkers and covered signs will eventually be correct, but they don't belong on the road until the conversion in a few years.
 Then again, who's going to post miniature NY 17 shields every mile just for aesthetics?
 How about not putting any shield on the markers?
-The second photo is at the end of the Exit 119 ramp for NY 302, and I believe is only intended for contractors to access a particular work zone or haul site.
+The last photo is at the end of the Exit 119 ramp for NY 302, and I believe is only intended for contractors to access a particular work zone or haul site.
 What if there were traffic and I tried to follow it as a detour?
 (If it's actually a detour, it's very poorly done.)

 More of Michael's photos in the eastbound direction, first photo probably 1974, other photos taken in 1976.
 You won't see anything like the second photo now because it's been converted to a single exit - old Exit 124A was too close to the Exit 123 on-ramp (US 6 EB leaving NY 17M).
 You also won't see anything like the third photo because US 6 now leaves as a Super-2 expressway at new Exit 130A - you can tell the exit's new because it doesn't fit into the sequential numbering scheme.